 provide exemplary insights into the diversity of projects as parts of a broad spectrum of experience.
 Further references on request under email@example.com.

 The construction of the wind farm with 80 Siemens SWT-3.6-120 wind turbines each with a nominal output of 3.6MW started in Spring 2014 to the west of the island of Sylt.
-It became fully operational in 2016.
+Full commissioning was completed in 2016.